SIEGE III: The formation of dense stellar clusters in sub-parsec resolution cosmological simulations with individual star feedback: Results

-One significant difference between the FC22 and the 'Winds, SFE=0.1' model is that in the latter, the high-pressure (P$_{\rm grav}$/k$>10^8$ K cm$^{-3}$) regions are significantly more compact and showing a complex, filamentary pattern, consisting of multiple small-size knots, at variance with the smoother distribution of the former.
-At later epochs, the FC22 and the three 'Winds' models present maximum values up to P$_{\rm grav}$/k $\gtrsim 10^{9}$ K cm$^{-3}$.
 In figure \ref{fig_press_gas}, we also report the 1D density-weighted velocity dispersion of the cold medium (with temperature $<200$ K), calculated at $z=10.5$.
 This quantity is a measure of the turbulence of the gas and can be defined as:

 (e. g., \citealt{she10}; \citealt{cal20}).
 In Eq. \ref{eq_sigma}, $\rho_c$, $v_x$, $v_y$ and $v_z$ are the density, the x-, y- and z-component of the velocity of the cold gas in a cell respectively, whereas $\bar{v_x}$, $\bar{v_y}$ and $\bar{v_z}$ are the average x-, y- and z-component velocity values, respectively.
 Our results show a factor $\sim$2 difference in $\sigma_{\rm 1D}$ between the FC22 and Winds models, a feature that can be ascribed to the stronger feedback that characterises the former.